Inklingo

 Físico vs. Corporal

 Learners often confuse 'físico' and 'corporal'.
-Remember that 'físico' is the general term for body and health (like 'physical exercise'), while 'corporal' specifically contrasts the body with the mind or spirit (like 'body language').
+Remember that 'físico' is broader, referring to the body and health in general (like physical exercise), while 'corporal' is more specific to the body as an entity or form (like body language).

 Learn Spanish with Inklingo